Counseling Practicum Program Overview

 The counseling practicum is designed to provide an introduction to psychological services within a university counseling center and facilitate the development of clinical skills required for these services.
 Practicum students will gain experience in individual and group therapy (subject to interest and availability) under the supervision of staff psychologists and doctoral psychology interns.

-- Second year doctoral-level student in UCSB's Counseling Psychology Program (minimum).
+- Second year doctoral-level student in UCSB's Counseling or Clinical Psychology Program (minimum).

 - Two years experience in a counselor role (at least one of which was in a supervised setting in a graduate program).

 A minimum of 12 hours per week for one academic year (three consecutive quarters).